Démystifions le pissenlit

 Vitamin E

 Dandelion also contains vitamin E. Vitamin E is an antioxidant that can help maintain a healthy immune system and contribute to protecting against chronic diseases (e.g., cardiovascular diseases and cancer).
 The main sources of vitamin E are fatty foods such as seeds, nuts, and vegetable oils.
-However, it is also found in some dark leafy green vegetables, such as dandelion.
-Indeed, one cup (250 mL) of chopped raw dandelion leaves provides 2 mg of vitamin E, which is about 13% of an adult's daily needs.
+However, it is also found in some dark green leafy vegetables, such as dandelion.
+Indeed, one cup (250 mL) of chopped raw dandelion leaves provides 2 mg of vitamin E, about 13% of an adult’s daily needs.
 (See the article: Vitamin E)

-Dandelion in cooking
+Dandelion in Cooking

 1. In salads, soups, pasta, or eggs

-2. As a substitute for other dark leafy green vegetables, such as kale, Swiss chard, and spinach
+2. As a substitute for other dark green leafy vegetables, such as kale, Swiss chard, and spinach

 3. In herbal teas